jgreely/yomitori/README.md

 far better than the version I've been reading novels with for the past two years.

+It runs under Windows with a little bit of work.
+See windows.md for details.

 [a4r](https://github.com/takahashim/aozora4reader) is a similar project, focused on faithfully converting
 [Aozora Bunko](http://www.aozora.gr.jp/) markup to PDF using pLaTeX,